 Approximately 615,000 individuals have been diagnosed with Ménière's disease in the United States.
 Another 45,500 are newly diagnosed each year.
 Diagnosis is based on symptoms and results of hearing tests.
 Unfortunately, doctors don’t know what causes Ménière's disease, and there is no cure.
 Researchers think that it may have to do with fluid levels in the inner ear.

-Treatment for people with Ménière’s disease includes medicines to help control dizziness and fluid retention in the body, and devices that deliver air pulses to the middle ear.
+Ménière's disease treatment for includes medicines to help control dizziness and fluid retention in the body, and devices that deliver air pulses to the middle ear.
 Surgery may also be required.
-Estimates suggest that 6 out of 10 people will get better on their own or can control the symptoms with diet, drugs, or devices.
+Estimates suggest that 6 out of 10 people will get better on their own or can control the symptoms with diet, drugs or devices.